Influencers Tips & Strategies

 What Does an Influencer Marketing Manager Actually Do?

 First, let’s get on the same page about what the job involves.
-It’s way more than just scrolling TikTok and sending DMs to your favorite creators.
+It’s more than just scrolling TikTok and sending DMs to your favorite creators.
 An Influencer Marketing Manager is a strategic operator who owns the entire influencer marketing process from concept to completion.
 You're a talent scout, a negotiator, a project manager, a relationship builder, and a data analyst all rolled into one.

 On any given day, your responsibilities might include: